Víctor Valverde: Career

 After beginning his career with Figueres, Valverde made his first team debut at the age of 16 on 6 May 2018, in a 1–0 Tercera División home loss to EC Granollers.
 On 27 June 2019, after establishing himself as a first team member, he left the club and joined Girona FC, initially assigned to the Juvenil squad.

 On 27 August 2020, Valverde returned to Figueres on loan.
 On 27 July of the following year, he moved to Gimnàstic de Tarragona and was assigned to farm team CF Pobla de Mafumet in Tercera División RFEF.

 A regular starter for Pobla, Valverde featured in one Primera Federación match with Nàstic before being loaned out to Segunda Federación side UE Olot on 19 January 2023.
 On 4 August, he moved to fellow fourth tier side CF Badalona Futur.

 Valverde won the 2023 Copa Federación de España with Badalona before moving to third division side Atlético Sanluqueño CF on 3 July 2024.
 The following 23 January, he was transferred to Villarreal CF for a rumoured fee of € 100,000, being assigned to the reserves also in the third tier.

 On 23 June 2025, Valverde signed a three-year contract with Segunda División side Albacete Balompié.
+He made his professional debut on 18 August, coming on as a late substitute for Agus Medina in a 4–4 away draw against UD Almería.